drewmahoney07/Portfolio/README.md

 # Data Analytics Portfolio - Andrew Mahoney
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic and self-learning purposes.
-This portfolio also contains my Achievements and Certificates that further showcase my Data Analysis skills.
+This portfolio also contains my Achievements and Certificates that further showcase my Data Analytics skills.
 It is updated on a regular basis.

 <img align="left" width="270" height="345" src="https://github.com/drewmahoney07/Portfolio/blob/main/Images/Pic_of_Me.jpg">